siinghd/devopsjourney/README.md

+# Devops
-# This repo will be used for my devops journey and for assignments.
+This repo will be used for my devops journey and for assignments.